 Figure 9-47c Example of joining the CDMG PCP or AP cluster for a CDMG PCP or AP involved in a synchronization pair with another PCP or AP

+If a PCP or AP involved in a synchronization pair is a synchronized PCP or AP and intends to join to a co-channel PCP or AP cluster, it shall set the PCP/AP Role subfield within the Dynamic Bandwidth Control element to 0, in order to exchange the role with the synchronizing PCP or AP before joining the co-channel cluster.
+In case when the PCP/AP Role subfield value is changed, the synchronized PCP or AP shall include the Cluster Switch Announcement element in the DMG Beacon frame to indicate the time that the PCP/AP role exchange occurs.

+If a PCP or AP that is involved in a synchronization pair intends to join a discovered cluster or intends to start a cluster on the 2.16 GHz common channel, it should send a Cluster Switch Announcement element included in the DMG Beacon frame during its NP, to notify the peer PCP or AP involved in the synchronization pair to join the cluster on 2.16 GHz channel.
+After the Cluster Switch Announcement element is transmitted, the PCP or AP should cease transmission during its NP.

-In case when a decentralized clustering enabled PCP or AP operating in 1.08 GHz channel receives a DMG Beacon frame that contains the clustering control information fields in the Cluster Switch Announcement element from its neighbouring PCP or AP of a synchronization pair to indicate the presence of a cluster on the 2.16 GHz common channel, it may monitor this 2.16 GHz channel to become a member PCP or member AP following the procedures described in 9.34.2.1.
+In case when a decentralized clustering enabled PCP or AP operating on 1.08 GHz channel receives a DMG Beacon frame that contains the clustering control information fields in the Cluster Switch Announcement element from its neighbouring PCP or AP of a synchronization pair to indicate the presence of a cluster on the 2.16 GHz common channel, it may monitor this 2.16 GHz channel to become a member PCP or member AP following the procedures described in 9.34.2.1.

 In case when a decentralized clustering enabled PCP or AP operating on a 1.08 GHz channel still experiences poor channel conditions after performing all the actions in an attempt to mitigate any interference, it may broadcast one or more Cluster Probe elements using the DMG Beacon frame or Probe Request frame to detect the presence of a cluster actively on the 2.16 GHz common channel during its NPs, SPs or CBAPs.